Goals

 “I want to run a half marathon by October” “Set a goal to read 24 books this year”

-Your companion creates the goal and may ask a few clarifying questions to understand what success looks like.
+Your companion creates the goal and may ask a question or two to understand what success looks like.
+You can give it a target date, or leave it open-ended.

 “I finished the half marathon” “I’ve read 12 books so far this year”